 In many ways Elfman's music complements Burton's directorial style, frequently dark and weird but with a wicked humour.
 It's worth quickly reviewing that style as applied to those early film collaborations, because it is so distinctive.
 In Pee-Wee, Elfman uses good-humoured yet whacky tunes bobbing on top of simple accompaniments which suddenly change direction as though distracted.
 In Beetlejuice, the bold, dark and bouncy theme which accompanies the opening sequence immediately sets the scene for a romping tour de force, where you just know that something strange will hit you around every corner.
 In Batman the powerful Gothic theme seems to reverberate from some dark cathedral, with some colourful characterisation for the deranged Joker, and in Edward Scissorhands we have a gentle fairy tale with wonderful imagery (and equally descriptive music) which seems to have escaped from a fairy story rather than a horror movie.
 Elfman's soundscape for Edward Scissorhands has been much copied particularly on television commercials, and the music has now been adapted into a ballet by British composer Terry Davis.

-The collaboration continued with Batman Returns with arguably even better music characterisation than the original, and then The Nightmare Before Christmas.
+The collaboration continued with Batman Returns, containing great musical characterisation, and then with The Nightmare Before Christmas.
 This was a huge opportunity for Elfman to display all his talents and he didn't disappoint.
 Again this is a fantastical fairy tale, with disturbing undertones, where the music is part of the whole conception with lots of good songs and Elfman providing the voice for Jack Skellington the lead character.
 The partnership between composer and director hasn't been exclusive.
 Although they have worked together also on "Mar Attacks!" and "Men in Black", Burton chose Howard Shore to score "Ed Wood" and Elfman in particular has scored many other films for other directors including "Shrunken Heads" for his brother Richard again.

 Although clearly well known for these wonderful dark or wildly exuberant scores, Elfman has also produced some more conventional fair and ably demonstrates that he can turn his hand to anything.
 "Dolores Claiborne" is dark not so much in the Gothic sense but in true emotional depth.
 The small residual amount of Elfman quirkiness serves to add to the uncertainty about the lead character and whether she is telling the truth.
 Another conventional soundtrack "Black Beauty" seems to lilt with melancholy English folk music not unlike Vaughan Williams' Fantasy on Greensleeves, and "Sommersby" smacks of American farm country.
 The music for "Good Will Hunting" is finely crafted, being quite light for Elfman yet hinting at depth and complexity in the psyche of the main character.